cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 Logged in as `admin'
 </pre>

-If the deployment runs successfully, you have a Micro BOSH VM deployed onto AWS.
+If the deployment runs successfully, you have a MicroBOSH VM deployed onto AWS.

 ![image alt text](ec2/image_17.png)